stumpapp/stump/packages/website/src/pages/installation/docker.md

 # Docker

 {% callout title="Note" icon="danger" %}
-Stump underwent a major refactor to replace SeaORM with Prisma.
-This migration broke the Docker build and is on the roadmap for a proper fix.
+Stump will have an official Docker image available when the first beta release is published.

+For now, Docker builds of Stump are _development only_, meaning if you want to use Docker you'll have to build your own image.
+These instructions will be updated for general usage when the official Docker image is available.
 {% /callout %}

-Stump hasn't had it's first beta release yet, and so there isn't an official Docker image quite yet.
-When it does, this page will be updated to reflect the proper instructions.

-For now, Docker builds of Stump are for _development only_.

 ## Usage